MURDriverless/Stereo_SynthPOC/readme.md

  - [x] Fix up bounding box preview window
  - [x] Return cone color estimation in estimations
  - [x] ROS Integration
- - [ ] Support for "Large Orange Cones" in addition to current Blue/Yellow
+ - [x] Support for "Large Orange Cones" in addition to current Blue/Yellow
    - "Supported", but geometry is not programmed.
+   - Think of a more elegant way to do it?
+Kinda "Hacky" right now.
  - [ ] Reintegrate with existing repo
  - [x] Find out why `catkin build` does not work?